 We brought a small map from the hotel, having a few places in mind that we wanted to see, but it was to be a casual, stress-free day.
 Denisa and I planned to walk the entire day, but the easily navigable Metro and buses in Rome are always options (Hotel Columbia is only three minutes from the nearest metro stop).

 One place neither of us had ever visited was La Bocca Della Verità, so that was our first stop.
-As one walks in Rome, there are many distractions and hazards along the streets, known as shoe shops, bars, pasticcerias, jewelry shops, gelaterias–just know that you’ve been warned (I’m not talking about regular bars, but Italian bars.
-Apparently, Castroni is a chain and it has a bit of everything, including a specialty grocery store downstairs where I did a bit of shopping last year).
+As one walks in Rome, there are many distractions and hazards along the streets, known as shoe shops, bars, pasticcerie (bakeries that specialize in pastries), jewelry shops, gelaterie (gelato shops)–just know that you’ve been warned.
+I’m not talking about regular bars, but Italian bars, which are not just places to hang out at night and drink.
+Apparently, Castroni is a chain and it has a bit of everything, including a specialty grocery store downstairs where I did a bit of shopping last year.